Chapel Hill Rentals

 Q: What is your student population?

-Brookside has a very low student population
+Brookside has a low student population

 Q: What about application fees, deposits, etc?

-Q: Do you have high speed internet?
+Q: Do you have internet?

 Q: How much do utilities cost?